MileHacker Logo

 Public Transportation

-Portofino’s compact size and challenging terrain mean public transportation focuses on connecting it with adjacent towns.
+Portofino’s compact size and difficult terrain mean public transportation focuses on connecting it with adjacent towns.
 The main land-based public transport is the ATP E007 bus service, linking Santa Margherita Ligure to Portofino.

-Public ferries are an indispensable and scenic mode of transport along the Ligurian region coast, offering regular connections from The harborofino to other charming coastal towns offering gorgeous scenery.
+Public water transport is an indispensable and scenic mode of transport along the Ligurian region coast, offering regular connections from The harborofino to other charming coastal towns offering gorgeous scenery.
 Metro or tram services are missing in Portofino.

 Routes & Hubs